blumamir/wavplayeralsa/README.md

 ## Usage
 The executable supports a few commandline arguments, for a list of available options use ./wavplayeralsa -h

-To play a specific file use ./wavplayeralsa -f <filename>.wav
+To play a specific file use `./wavplayeralsa -f <file_name>.wav`

+## logging
+Player write log messages to console.
+By setting `log_dir` command line argument to an existing directory, player will create a unique log file for each run.

 ## Control interface